EasyPost/easypost-node/README.md

 ### Typescript Definitions (Beta)

-This project has bundled Typescript definitions included.
+Starting with v5.3.0, this project has bundled Typescript definitions included.
 These definitions are in their infancy and are **not yet recommended for production applications**.
 We welcome the community's help in maintaining these definitions and contributing improvements as we add missing types or make small corrections.

 #### Typescript Exclusions

 - We do not provide a DefinitelyTyped version of these definitions at this time
+- Predefined packages (due to maintenance cost)
-- Predefined packages and carrier service levels
+- Carrier service levels (due to maintenance cost)
+- Carrier list (due to maintenance cost)

+#### Typescript TODOs

+- Nullability for every field may need additional work
+- Error codes may not be comprehensive

 ### Testing